MUZAHID0408/MUZAHID0408/README.md

 ## About

-CS student from Bangladesh on a mission to turn deep knowledge into real-world impact.
+I am a CS student from Bangladesh tyring to create something that can make a impact.
 I want to understand the *why* , not just *how*.

-Currently channeling my energy into machine learning research, cross-platform app development, and web engineering.
+Currently channeling my energy into machine learning research, cross-platform app development, and web engineering .
 Outside the terminal I like to travel and do some physical acitvity like playing, fishing.

 ---